French writer Antoine de Saint-ExupĂ©ry wrote, âLove does not consist in gazing at each other, but in looking together in the same direction."Â

 Once you understand the importance of securing buy-in, itâs helpful to understand whatâs important to your executive leadership team â and these days itâs all about highly efficient growth.Â

-âAll of 2010 to 2020 was revenue growth at all costs,â says Head. âAnd then came a large focus on efficiency.
+âAll of 2010 to 2020 was revenue growth at all costs,â Head says. âAnd then came a large focus on efficiency.
 And now more recently weâve rebounded back to âWe need to see growth.â But not in the same way of 2010 to 2020 of growth at all costs.
 Itâs now about growth in an efficient way.âÂ

 Consider the mindset, training and biases of the executive receiving your pitch

-âIf you think about a sales leader, they have proven, repeatable processes,â he explains, adding that they may have knowledge that would allow them to predict that investing in certain areas â a BDR or SDR or AEs â with X amount of amount of money, should yield Y amount of results.
+âIf you think about a sales leader, they have proven, repeatable processes,â he explains, adding that they may have knowledge that would allow them to predict that investing X amount of money in certain areas â a BDR or SDR or AEs â should yield Y amount of results.

-- A sales executive: itâs a good idea to talk about leading indicators, projected leads and potential number of meetings.Â
+- For a sales executive: itâs a good idea to talk about leading indicators, projected leads and potential number of meetings.Â

 Real-life example: How a partnership team won this executiveâs buy-in